On a local-global principle for quadratic twists of abelian varieties: Introduction

 \subsection{Outline of the article}

 The methods employed to prove Theorem \ref{theorem: Main} all involve the study of the $\ell$-adic representation $\varrho_{A,\ell}$ attached to the abelian variety~$A$.
 Let us briefly summarize them.
-We will say that a subset $\cA$ of the set of abelian varieties defined over the number field~$k$ satisfies the \emph{local-global QT principle} if any pair of abelian varieties in~$\cA$ that satisfy \eqref{equation: main condition} are quadratic twists of each other.
+We will say that a subset $\cA$ of the set of abelian varieties defined over the number field~$k$ satisfies the \emph{local-global QT principle} if any pair of abelian varieties in~$\cA$ that satisfy \eqref{equation: main condition} are quadratic twists.

 In \S\ref{section: generalities}, we record some background results.
-We start by deriving some consequences of Faltings isogeny theorem; this implies, for example, that if $A$ and $A'$ satisfy \eqref{equation: main condition}, then the endomorphism field of $A$ (i.e. the minimal field over which all endomorphisms of $A$ are defined) coincides with that of $A'$.
-We continue by recalling the result due to Rajan mentioned above.
-When $\varrho_{A,\ell}$ is strongly absolutely irreducible, Rajan's result implies that there exists a finite character~$\chi$ of~$G_k$ such that $\varrho_{A',\ell}\simeq \chi\otimes \varrho_{A,\ell}$.
-From this, one easily shows that the local-global QT principle holds for those abelian varieties~$A$ such that $\End(A_\Qbar)=\Z$ (see Corollary~\ref{corollary: trivend}).
-We conclude \S\ref{section: generalities} by describing some relations between the problem we are considering and the theory of Sato--Tate groups.
-We highlight that our proof of Theorem \ref{theorem: Main} is independent of the Sato--Tate conjecture, and that its dependency on the classification of Sato--Tate groups of abelian varieties of dimension $\leq 3$ is rather mild (this only intervenes in Proposition~\ref{proposition: iftwistquadratic} and Lemma~\ref{lemma: Cnextensions}).
-It is conceivable that we could have dispensed with it.
+We start by deriving some consequences of Faltings isogeny theorem; this implies, for example, that if $A$ and $A'$ satisfy \eqref{equation: main condition}, then $A$ and $A'$ share the same endomorphism field $K$.
+We then show that the result by Rajan mentioned above implies that the local-global QT principle holds for those abelian varieties~$A$ such that $\End(A_\Qbar)=\Z$.
+We conclude \S\ref{section: generalities} by describing some connections with the theory of Sato--Tate groups.
+Our proof of Theorem \ref{theorem: Main} is independent of the Sato--Tate conjecture, but it does benefit from the classification of Sato--Tate groups of abelian varieties of dimension $\leq 3$.